This article was updated on 01/29/2025

 This initial element boils down to a simple question: What does your company do well?

-During this stage of the process, you’ll want to consider any and all things that make your business stand out among your competitors in the market.
+During this stage of the process, youโll want to consider any and all things that make your business stand out among your competitors in the market.
 These internal factors can touch on anything from a powerful brand identity and quality products to renowned customer service, a top-notch website, strong leadership, and more.

 2. Weaknesses

 This category seems pretty straightforward and self-explanatory.
 But for some organizations, this can be one of the toughest elements to define because it requires critical self-awareness and brutal honesty.
+Efficient supply chain management is crucial, and any inefficiencies here can significantly impact your brand’s market position.

-Examining your company’s current brand assets – including its logo, graphics, photography, and copywriting – is a great place to start.
+Examining your companyโs current brand assets, including its logo, graphics, photography, and copywriting, is a great place to start.
 If these assets have already been professionally developed and created, you can leverage them across all of your marketing efforts.

-Some questions you’ll need to consider:
+Some questions youโll need to consider:

 - Does your company have a solid foundation for its branding and identity?